Niceanyh/LonglyCode/Comp201.md

 ### Lecture 4  Software Requirement
 #### Requirement engineering
 &#8195;Requirement engineering is the process of generating the description of the system services and constraints.
 The services is customer Requirement from a system, the constraint is a program operates and developed.
+#### Why do we need Requirement
+&#8195;To ensure that a Software correctly solves a particular problem.
+&#8195;poorly defined Requirement can cause major problems to a project in both financial terms as well as added time.

 ### Lecture 5